 CRIF is a global company specialising in credit bureau and business information, outsourcing and processing services, credit solutions, and digital offerings.
 CRIF is ranked amongst the prestigious top 100 IDC Fintech Rankings.
 CRIF has a global presence, operating over four continents (Europe, America, Africa, and Asia).

-With more than 10,500 financial institutions and 600 insurance companies, CRIF's services are used by more than 82,000 companies and 1,000,000 consumers.
-We are on a mission to create value and new opportunities for banks, financial institutions, utility companies, and other businesses eager to innovate and help them accelerate digital transformation.
+With more than 10,500 financial institutions and 600 insurance companies, CRIF's services are used by more than 82,000 companies and 1,000,000 consumers, enhancing their data security.
+We are on a mission to create value and new opportunities for banks, financial institutions, utility companies, and other businesses eager to innovate and help them accelerate digital transformation in digital banking.

 At CRIF, we serve our clients with knowledge, commitment, and passion for helping them to grow together to the next level.